nova0821/iotjs-wiki/Development-Process.md

-It is the responsibility of IoT.js Maintainers and Committers to decide whether submitted code should be integrated into the master branch, returned for revision, or rejected.
+It is the responsibility of IoT.js Maintainers and Reviewers to decide whether submitted code should be integrated into the master branch, returned for revision, or rejected.

 Individual developers maintain a local copy of the IoT.js codebase using the git revision control system.
 Git ensures that all participants are working with a common and up-to-date code base at all times.
 Each developer works to develop, debug, build, and validate their own code against the current codebase, so that when the time comes to integrate into the master branch of the project, their changes apply cleanly and with a minimum amount of merging effort.